zinon/covid_predictions/README.md

 - Consider the smallest x-fold lower risk of COVID-19 death: 36
 - Re-evaluated death rate: 0.20%

-This is "as equivalent of death risk from driving a motor vehicle" according to  [Population-level COVID-19 mortality risk for non-elderly individuals overall and for non-elderly individuals without underlying diseases in pandemic epicenters, J. P. A. Ioannidis et al. (Stanford University School of Medicine)](https://www.medrxiv.org/content/10.1101/2020.04.05.20054361v2)
+This is "as equivalent of death risk from driving a motor vehicle" according to  [Population-level COVID-19 mortality risk for non-elderly individuals overall and for non-elderly individuals without underlying diseases in pandemic epicenters, J. P. A. Ioannidis et al. (Stanford University School of Medicine)](https://www.medrxiv.org/content/10.1101/2020.04.05.20054361v2).

 According to the [Ministero della Salute](http://www.salute.gov.it/portale/nuovocoronavirus/dettaglioContenutiNuovoCoronavirus.jsp?lingua=italiano&id=5351&area=nuovoCoronavirus&menu=vuoto) of Italy
 - Conisder that only 3.80% of the deaths had previously NO pathologies
-- Re-evaluated death rate becomes 0.52%
+- The re-evaluated death rate for Italy becomes 0.52%

-which turns to be at the level of a seasonal influenza (for which there's also vaccination).
+which turns to be at the level of a seasonal influenza (for which additionally vaccination is available).

 Many studies reveal that seasonal influenza has more severe burdens.
-See for example, the study in this article [Global mortality associated with seasonal influenza epidemics: ...](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6815659/) where it is stated that "an average of 389 000 (uncertainty range 294 000-518 000) respiratory deaths were associated with influenza globally each year during the study period, corresponding to ~ 2% of all annual respiratory deaths"
+See for example, the study in this article [Global mortality associated with seasonal influenza epidemics: ...](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6815659/) where it is stated that "an average of 389 000 (uncertainty range 294 000-518 000) respiratory deaths were associated with influenza globally each year during the study period, corresponding to ~2% of all annual respiratory deaths".

+For other diseases, such as whooping cough, despite they are much more dangerous, no draconian measures or lockdowns are taken.
+For example, Pertussis, caused by Bordetella pertussis and for which there's vaccination, is endemic in all countries.
+Globally, it is estimated that there were 24.1 million pertussis cases and 160 700 deaths from pertussis in children < 5 years of age in 2014, according to this [reference](https://www.who.int/immunization/monitoring_surveillance/burden/vpd/WHO_SurveillanceVaccinePreventable_16_Pertussis_R1.pdf?ua=1).

 ## Pies